HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

   )
 }}

-The tables below show the most commonly detected payment providers in 2025.
+The following tables show the most commonly detected payment providers in 2025.

 <figure>
   <table>